yuyusio/Edudeck/README.md

-This is a web application project made for BuildingBlocs 2022 Web application made with NEXT.js
+This is a web application project made with Next.js for BuildingBlocs 2022

 All code written by yuyusio